A Change-Point Approach to Estimating the Proportion of False Null Hypotheses in Multiple Testing: Introduction

+The proposed change-point detection statistic can be tuned so that the resulting proportion estimator performs better in either highly sparse or moderately sparse cases.
+In Section \ref{sec:DOS_desc}, we also introduce an adaptive method that works well in both scenarios, eliminating the need for manually selecting the tuning parameter.

 This paper is organized as follows.
 Section \ref{sec:DOS_desc} describes our proposed method.
-Theoretical results are presented in Section \ref{sec:theory}, while Section \ref{sec:simulations} contains simulation results under the standard model (\ref{eq:mixture_model}), as well as in the superuniform case.
+Theoretical results are presented in Section \ref{sec:theory}, while Section \ref{sec:simulations} contains the simulation study.
 The real data example can be found in Section \ref{sec:realdata}.
-Finally, Section \ref{sec:discuss} covers the discussion and potential extensions.
-The code implementing the introduced approach, the simulation study, and the real data example is included in the \code{R} package \code{MTCP}, which is available at \href{https://github.com/anicakostic/MTCP}{https://github.com/anicakostic/MTCP}.
+The Supplementary Material contains proofs and additional simulations and discussions.
+The code implementing the introduced approach, the simulation study, and the real data example is included in the \code{R} package \code{MTCP}, available at \href{https://github.com/anicakostic/MTCP}{https://github.com/anicakostic/MTCP}.